Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Rename Transmitter1 () to Transmitter.

-First, generate a link budget using the simple transmitter model.
+Create a Link Budget report using the simple transmitter model.
 Then update it with a unique antenna pattern.

 2. Select Access... () in the shortcut menu.

-3. Expand () GroundTerminal () in the Associated Objects list when the Access Tool opens.
+3. Expand () GroundTerminal () in the Associated Objects list in the Access tool dialog.

 4. Select Receiver ().